 With hybrid WANs, the clue’s in the name.
 This solution hybridises different connections to transport data from different sites to a main central location; such as a company HQ.
 Hybrid WAN’s are viewed as a suitable option for organisations who are looking to improve their levels of resilience, or companies that want to avoid setting aside further investment for additional MPLS connections.

 Hybrid WAN vs SD-WAN; our verdict

-Although both solutions have their advantages and it is important to make a decision that is tailored to your business’s requirements, at Leasedline.co.uk we recommend SD-WAN; especially if your seeking high availability and an application-driven wide area network.
+Although both solutions have their advantages and it is important to make a decision that is tailored to your business’s requirements, at Leasedline.co.uk we recommend SD-WAN; especially if you are seeking high availability and an application-driven wide area network.